ryanisaacg/markdown-it-callouts/README.md

    */
   defaultElementType?: string;
   /**
-   * An override map to use different elements for different callout types */ elementTypes?: Partial<{ [calloutType: string]: string }>;
+   * An override map to use different elements for different callout types.
+   *
+   * All callout types are converted to lowercase, so use lowercase keys */ elementTypes?: Partial<{ [calloutType: string]: string }>;
   /**